Pressure Cooker Sweet Potato Puree

 - No pressure cooker?
 You won’t get the roasted flavor that the pressure cooker offers, but you can do a regular sweet potato puree.
 Skip the baking soda, and using a regular pot, follow the instructions to “lock the lid of the pressure cooker.”
 Then, cover the pot, bring to a simmer, and simmer for 30 minutes, or until the sweet potatoes can be easily pierced with a paring knife.
 Continue with “puree the sweet potatoes”.

-- This recipe scales up easily, if you make sure to use 1/2 teaspoon baking soda per 2 pounds of vegetables.
+- This recipe scales up easily; use 1/2 teaspoon baking soda per 2 pounds of vegetables.
 That’s the right proportion to get the alkaline environment for pressure browning.

 What do you think?
 Questions?
 Other ideas?
 Leave them in the comments section below.